ag-grid/javascript-data-grid/README.md

 ## What is AG Grid?

-ag-Grid is a fully-featured and highly customizable JavaScript data grid.
+AG Grid is a fully-featured and highly customizable JavaScript data grid.
-It delivers [outstanding performance](https://www.ag-grid.com/example.php), has no 3rd party dependencies and [integrates smoothly with all major JavaScript frameworks](https://www.ag-grid.com/javascript-grid-getting-started).
+It delivers [outstanding performance](https://www.ag-grid.com/example), has no 3rd party dependencies and [integrates smoothly with all major JavaScript frameworks](https://www.ag-grid.com/javascript-data-grid/getting-started/).
 Here's how our grid looks like with multiple filters and grouping enabled:

 The community edition of AG Grid is absolutely free, even for commercial use.